-The reset state for the MB bit will depend on the Flash secured state.
-See Section 4.2 and Part 7 for detailed information on how the Operating Mode Register (OMR) MA and MB bits operate in this device.
+The reset state for MB will depend on the Flash secured state.
+See Part 4.2 and Part 7 for detailed information on how the Operating Mode Register (OMR) MA and MB bits operate in this device.
 The EX bit is not functional in this device since there is no external memory interface.
 For all other bits, see the 56F8300 Peripheral User Manual.